cybertraining-dsc/fa20-523-305/project/project.md

 Multiple publidcations have sought to come up with complete hydrological models to determine soil moisture from a variety of factors.
 These models are generally stochastic in nature, and are reliable predictors when many parameters of the model are avaliable.
 One such cited model requires a minimum or 19 variables or measured coeefficients [^5].
 The authors of another study note the aformentioned study, as well as other similar studies, and make a point that these methods might not be the best models when it comes to practical applications.
 Their solution was to create a generalize model that relied mostly on soil moisture as "a function of the time-weighted average of previous cumulative rainfall over a period" [^6].
 Such a model is closer in terms to simplicity and generalization to what is hoped to be accomplished in this project.

 The relationship between soil moisture and weather patterns is one with a rich history of study.
 Both of these measures effect each other in various ways.
 Most studies that sought to quantify this relationship were conducted at a time in which large scale sensor arrays could not have been implemented in a field.
 With the prevalance of IoT and improved sensing technologies, it seems as though there might not be a need to use predictive models for soil moisture, but instead just use sensor data.
 While this could be true in some applications, a wide array of challenges occur when trying to maintain these sensor arrays.
 Problems such as charging or replacing batteries, sensor and relay equipment not working if completely buried, but are in the way of farming if mounted above ground, sensors failing, etc. These were real challenges faced by the farm in which the soil moisture data was collected [^7].
 The objective of this project is to create predictive models based on limited training data so that farmers would not need to deal with sensor arrays indefinitely.

-## 2. Introduction

-Maintaining correct soil moisture throughout the plant growing process can result in better yeilds, and less overall problems with the crop.
-Water deficiencies or surplus at various stages of growth have different effects, or even negligable effects[^1].
-It is important to have an idea of how your land consumes and stores water, which could be very different based on the plants being used, and variation of elevation and geography.

-For hundreds of years, farmers have done something similar to this model.
-The difference is the precision that we can gain by using real data.
-For the past few hundred years, farmers had to rely on mostly experience and touch to know the moisture of their soil.
-While many farmers were successful, in the sense that they produced crops, there were ways they could have better optimized their crops to produce better.
-The water avaliable to the plants is not the only variable that effects yeilds, but this project seeks to create an accessible model to which farmers can have predicted values of soil moisture without needing to buy and deploy expensive sensors.

-The model created could be used in various ways.
-The first main use is to be able to monitor what is currently happening in the soil so that changes can be made to correct the issue if there is one.
-Secondly, a farmer could evaluate historical data and compare it to yeilds or other results of the harvest and use this analytical information to inform future descions.

-This project specifically seeks to see the effect of weather on a particular piece of land in Washington state.
-This process could be done all over the world to obtain benchmarks.
-These benchmarks could be a cheap option for a farmer that does not have the funds to support a full study of water usage on their land.
-Instead, they could look for a model that has land that has similar soil and or geographical features, and then use their own weather data to estimate their soil moisture content.

 ## 3. Datasets